Rava pongal, a popular breakfast dish from South-India. A savory dish, made with semolina and moong dal, served with sambar and chutney.Jump to Recipe

 - Spices, pepper, cumin and ginger are the main spices in khara pongal recipe.
 I have used a green chili, just to oomph the flavor.

 - Fat, ghee and oil are used liberally in pongal recipes.
 They add the necessary richness, softness required for the pongal.
-I have used 5 tbsp altogether in this recipe, 3 tbsp ghee and 2 tbsp oil.
+I have used 5 tablespoon altogether in this recipe, 3 tablespoon ghee and 2 tablespoon oil.

 Step by Step Instructions to make Sooji Pongal